 - Stair Lift Photo Gallery

-For straight stairways without landings, we offer a diverse selection of stair chair lifts to meet every budget and set of physical circumstances.
-Since stair lift requirements vary depending on your staircase and the model you select, we’ll work with you to find the perfect fit.
+We offer a diverse selection of lifts for straight stairways without multiple landings to meet every budget and set of physical circumstances.
+Since chair lift requirements vary depending on your staircase and the type of stair lift you select, we'll work with you to find the perfect fit.

-Additionally, the timeframe for installing a stair chair lift is relatively quick.
-We stock and feature Stannah and Bruno straight stair lifts making installation times very responsive.
+Additionally, the timeframe for installing a chair lift is relatively quick.
+We stock and feature Stannah and Bruno straight lifts, making professional installation times very responsive.

 Stairs don’t have to pose a barrier to the beauty of the outdoors any longer.
 For outdoor stairways, we offer a reliable selection of durable outdoor stair lifts.
 Durable material and attractive color options combine for a customizable lift that you can enjoy.

-For stairways that turn or have landings, Arrow Lift will design your stair lift to fit the exact dimensions, helping you stay in the home you love.
+For stairways that turn or have multiple landings, Arrow Lift will design your stair lift to fit the exact dimensions, helping you stay in the home you love.
 We guarantee the fit.
-On top of this, we can provide options to park your stair lift out of the stairway, making your transfer safer, and providing better egress for movement up or down the stairs, and most importantly, providing you peace of mind.
+On top of this, we can provide options to park your lift out of the stairway, making your transfer safer, and providing better egress for movement up or down the stairs, and most importantly, providing you peace of mind.

-As one of the largest stair lift suppliers in the US, Arrow Lift generally has a selection of lightly used and reconditioned stair lifts available for fast installation.
-These units provide a lower-cost alternative to purchasing a new stair lift, and come backed by an Arrow Lift parts and labor warranty.
+As one of the largest stair lift suppliers in the United States, Arrow Lift generally has a selection of lightly used and reconditioned lifts available for fast installation.
+These units provide a lower-cost alternative to purchasing a new chair lift and come backed by an Arrow Lift parts and labor warranty.

-Stair lifts can be equipped with a number of optional features and styles.
-With enhanced mobility features such as power swivel seats and a variety of seat colors and materials, you can customize your stair lift to fit your needs and personal style.
+Staircase lifts can be equipped with several optional features and styles.
+With enhanced mobility features such as power swivel seats and various seat colors and materials, you can customize your lift to fit your needs and personal style.

 Arrow Lift offers a wide range of stair lift models to choose from and an array of features and finishes that allow you to make it your own.
 Since stair lifts are not a one size fits all solution, stair lift prices vary.
 From gently used to the most full-featured, durable, and safe units available, explore stair lift prices and what impacts them.